taskbadger/taskbadger-docs/docs/data_model.md

 :   This can be used to store arbitrary JSON data that may be useful to store along with the task such
     as task arguments.

+`max_runtime`

+:   This value represents the number of minutes a task can run for before being placed in the 'error' state.

+`stale_timeout`

+:    This represents the maximum number of minutes allowed between task updates.
+If a task does not receive
+     updates within this period it will be marked as 'stale'.

 ### Example Task

 ```json